MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 - The feature doesn't support UI element collections.
 - The feature can't apply to selectors that contain one or more variables.
 - Drag-and-drop actions aren't supported at this phase.
-- The "Apply for every run" option uses the user identity logged into the Power Automate for desktop console.
+- The **Apply for every run** option uses the user identity logged into the Power Automate for desktop console.
 If no user is signed into the console, the option isn't available.

 ## Help us improve this feature